 Much like structural tolerance factors forbid the formation of oxide pyrochlores with late $3d$ transition metals, the large ionic radius of the $4f$ rare earth elements does not allow them to be accommodated by the oxide spinel structure.
 Given the diversity of magnetic states that can be unlocked in the rare earth $R_2B_2$O$_7$ pyrochlores simply through replacement of the non-magnetic $B$-site~\cite{greedan2001geometrically}, the more significant shift to the spinel structure is an important prospect to search for new and exotic magnetic states.
 It is only through the replacement of oxygen by a larger chalcogen, sulfur or selenium, that rare earth elements can be incorporated into the spinel structure (Fig.~\ref{fig:Periodic_Table}(b)) -- and even then, it is only the heaviest rare earths, which have the smallest ionic radii due to the lanthanide contraction.
 In this family, compounds of the form $AR_2X_4$, with $X = \mathrm{S}$ and Se, are stable for $A =$~Cd and $R =$~Dy $-$ Yb, \cite{64_Suchow_fluores_RE_spinel} as well as for the slightly larger $A =$~Mg, with $R =$~Ho $-$ Yb \cite{65_Flahaut}, first reported in 1964 and 1965, respectively.
 Remarkably, replacing the $A$ site by any larger alkaline earth metal (Ca, Sr, or Ba) gives an assortment of orthorhombic and rhombohedral structure types~\cite{65_Flahaut}.

 Many of the distinctive properties of the rare earth chalcogenide spinels are directly attributable to the modified local environment.
-In this structure, the rare earth site in a distorted octahedral environment (Fig.~\ref{fig:structures}(b)) as opposed to the pseudo-cubic coordination of the pyrochlores.
+In this structure, with crystallographic details provided in Table~\ref{table:crystal_structures}, the rare earth sits in a distorted octahedral environment (Fig.~\ref{fig:structures}(b)) as opposed to the pseudo-cubic coordination of the rare earth site in oxide pyrochlores.
 This leads, in many cases, to an inversion of the single ion anisotropy (\emph{e.g.} ions that are Ising-like in the oxide pyrochlores are XY-like in the chalcogenide spinels).
-Furthermore, the coordinating anions are between 10 to 30\% farther away than in the pyrochlore oxides and chalcogens are themselves less electronegative than oxygen.
+Furthermore, the coordinating anions are between 10 and 30\% farther away than in the pyrochlore oxides and chalcogens are themselves less electronegative than oxygen.
 Both of these factors serve to lower the energy scale of the crystal field splitting and this leads to more complex ground state manifolds than the well-isolated ground state doublets generally found in the rare earth pyrochlore oxides.
-Taken altogether, the chalcogenide spinels exhibit entirely different crystal electric field (CEF) ground states from their oxide pyrochlore counterparts, as highlighted with erbium in Fig.~\ref{fig:spinel_CEF}..
+Taken altogether, the chalcogenide spinels exhibit entirely different crystal electric field (CEF) ground states than their oxide pyrochlore counterparts, as highlighted with erbium in Fig.~\ref{fig:spinel_CEF}.